scry1-csv/WebSexToysPlayer/README.md

 Therefore, it is not possible to control the U.F.O SA and A10 Cyclone SA separately with different scripts at this time.
 (Future support planned)

 ## Supported Devices
-- U.F.O SA
-- the Handy
-- Other devices compatible with vibration, rotation, and forward/backward movement via Buttplug ([List](https://iostindex.com/?filter0ButtplugSupport=7) )
+- Devices compatible with vibration, rotation, and forward/backward movement via Buttplug ([List](https://iostindex.com/?filter0ButtplugSupport=7) )

-It should also work with devices like A10 Cyclone SA and A10 Piston SA, but I haven't tested them as I don't own these devices.

 ## Tested Devices
 - U.F.O.
 SA
+- U.F.O.
+TW
 - the Handy
 - MagicMotion Dante
 - LOVENSE Domi2

 ## Change Log

+### November 7, 2023

+- Added support for U.F.O.
+TW CSV
+-

 ### September 8, 2023

 - Added support for devices with forward/backward movement capabilities (Buttplug's LinearCmd compatible devices) like the Handy